josmar-crwdstffng/angular/aio/content/guide/form-validation.md

     For more information, see the [Custom validators](#custom-validators) section.

 *   `#name="ngModel"` exports `NgModel` into a local variable called `name`.
-    `NgModel` mirrors many of the properties of its underlying `FormControl` instance, so you can use this in the template to check for control states such as `valid` and `dirty`.
+    `NgModel` mirrors many of the properties of the associated underlying `FormControl` instance, so you can use this in the template to check for control states such as `valid` and `dirty`.
     For a full list of control properties, see the [AbstractControl](api/forms/AbstractControl) API reference.

     *   The `*ngIf` on the `<div>` element reveals a set of nested message `divs` but only if the `name` is invalid and the control is either `dirty` or `touched`.